These are some of the general factors and concerns as they apply to industrial property and your inspection as a commercial real estate agent.

 - What is the height of the warehouse between the slab and the underside of the steel frame supporting the ceiling or roof area?
 That dimension can oppose or restrict certain types of storage and/or access by transport vehicles.

 - What is the access to the warehouse area from the main road fronting the property, and how many roller doors service that access?
-Are those roller doors motorised, do they allow the entry of modern semitrailer vehicles?
-Is there a need for other access doors in the future and can they be easily installed?
+Are those roller doors motorised?
+Do they allow the entry of modern semitrailer vehicles?
+Is there a need for other access doors in the future, and can they be easily installed?

-- Is there an abundance of good lighting, or natural lighting in the warehouse area providing good visibility?
+- Is there an abundance of good lighting or natural lighting in the warehouse area providing good visibility?

 - What is the load tolerance of the warehouse floor for heavy vehicles, what are the dimensions of the floor surface slab and does it provide ease of access for loading vehicles and trolleys?

 - What is the external fabric of the building?
-Is it easily maintained, does it provide a quality appearance?
+Is it easily maintained, and does it provide a quality appearance?

 - Is the internal warehouse suitably lined and insulated given the property usage that is expected?